This week’s blog is about User Adoption of Multi-Factor Authentication.

-Due to the pandemic, things did change significantly, especially in respect to workplace.
+Due to the pandemic, things did change significantly, especially concerning the workplace.
 A large number of employees stepped out from their office environments, in the hopes of returning someday.
-IT professional globally struggled to make the transition to remote work as effective as possible.
-However, in most cases they weren’t ready to address numerous challenges ranging from authentication to remote on-boarding, to secure this transition.
+IT professionals globally struggled to make the transition to remote work as effective as possible.
+However, in most cases they weren’t ready to address numerous challenges ranging from authentication to remote onboarding, to secure this transition.

 The biggest hurdle was apparent: how to securely authenticate users accessing numerous organization apps outside the normal office environment or perimeter?

 A study conducted by 451 Research on how the adoption rate of multi-factor authentication fared during the COVID-19 situation.
-It was found that during the pandemic and the shift to remote work environment due to it spurred a rise towards multi-factor authentication acceptance and spending.
-However, work is still pending in order to fill the gap that exist when it comes to MFA best practices.
+It was found that the pandemic and the shift to remote work environments spurred a rise towards multi-factor authentication acceptance and spending.
+However, work is still pending to fill the gap that exists when it comes to MFA best practices.

 Multi-factor authentication adoption increased due to COVID-19

-With the rise of remote work, users were more vulnerable to attack — almost half the numbers of users reported that they had experienced a breach during the first phase of the pandemic.
-However, there is some good news for MFA supporters: most organization shifted towards MFA methods to secure the virtual workplace.
+With the rise of remote work, users were more vulnerable to attack — almost half the number of users reported that they had experienced a breach during the first phase of the pandemic.
+However, there is some good news for MFA supporters: most organizations shifted towards MFA methods to secure the virtual workplace.

 - MFA is considered to be a secure technology to adopt in response to COVID-19

-- 74% of respondents that is about three out of four plans to intensify spending on MFA.
+- 74% of respondents that is about three out of four plan to intensify spending on MFA.
 This is greater for the retail (81%) and financial services (80%)

 - Most organization are increasing their spending on MFA by almost 10%

-- About half of organization have limited the use of passwords or have implemented MFA as direct response to COVID-19
+- About half of the organizations have limited the use of passwords or have implemented MFA as a direct response to COVID-19

-The known issue to MFA still remains.
-When asked, organization cited that human-error was the biggest obstacle encountered towards adoption.
+The known issue to MFA remains.
+When asked, the organization cited that human error was the biggest obstacle encountered towards adoption.
 User experience (43%) and complexity (41%) were seen as problems towards acceptance.
 This was ensued by cost (36%).
-Increased security (57%) was the primary reason towards multi-factor authentication adoption.
+Increased security (57%) was the primary reason for multi-factor authentication adoption.

 Surprising enough, even with vulnerabilities, mobile-based MFA methods are still in demand:

-- Mobile-based OTP authenticators are still prevalent form of MFA factor (58%).
-This includes single gesture.
+- Mobile-based OTP authenticators are still a prevalent form of MFA factor (58%).
+This includes a single gesture.
 Sadly, phishing-resilient USB security keys ranked the lowest (40%).

-- 79% of IT and privileged user were likely to adopt MFA.
-On the other hand, organization were less inclined in implementing MFA for non-technical employees.
-Even with MFA, a large group of privileged users depended upon the use of password associated with mobile OTP authentications (53%).
+- 79% of IT and privileged users were likely to adopt MFA.
+On the other hand, organizations were less inclined in implementing MFA for non-technical employees.
+Even with MFA, a large group of privileged users depended upon the use of passwords associated with mobile OTP authentications (53%).

-A research conducted by Google proved that hardware security keys had the capability to protect against phishing attacks as compared to other MFA option.
+Research conducted by Google proved that hardware security keys could protect against phishing attacks as compared to other MFA options.
 Additionally, they are 4x faster than mobile MFA approaches, offering a streamlined user experience.

-Even as the survey established the fact that MFA acceptance best practice is yet to come, but organization are already planning to push forward with passwordless authentication solution.
-Around one-third, or roughly 34% of respondents have begun to deploy passwordless technology while 27% has kept passwordless authentication in pilot.
-Even with passwordless authentication methods not being equal, the desire to shift to it only displays how organization want to implement solutions that deliver a seamless user experience.
+Even as the survey established the fact that MFA acceptance best practice is yet to come, organizations are already planning to push forward with passwordless authentication solutions.
+Around one-third, or roughly 34% of respondents have begun to deploy passwordless technology while 27% have kept passwordless authentication in the pilot.
+Even with passwordless authentication methods not being equal, the desire to shift to it only displays how organizations want to implement solutions that deliver a seamless user experience.

 The trends of digital transformation and MFA acceptance continues to rise

-To push MFA adoption organization must train and educate employees, focus on a unified user experience, and set aside enough budgetary resources for mitigating ongoing threats.
-Threats existed prior to the pandemic, and will remain after it as well ― actually, the threats will be severe.
-The transition to remote work has opened the doors to vulnerability, and organization cannot be in the middle of it when unexpected breaches and attacks happen.
+To push MFA adoption organizations must train and educate employees, focus on a unified user experience, and set aside enough budgetary resources for mitigating ongoing threats.
+Threats existed before the pandemic and will remain after it as well the threats will be severe.
+The transition to remote work has opened the doors to vulnerability, and organizations cannot be in the middle of it when unexpected breaches and attacks happen.